Connect with others who understand.

 What Causes Breast Rash?

 Certain forms of breast cancer include breast rash among their symptoms.
-These rashes tend to occur with less common or more aggressive types of breast cancer.
+These rashes are often associated with less common or more aggressive forms of breast cancer, like inflammatory breast cancer (IBC).
+Breast cancer treatments, such as radiation therapy or certain medications, can also lead to rashes as side effects.

 Inflammatory Breast Cancer